Jon Morgan

 A top view of calculator, money, and other office supplies

-Before launching a business, Alaska LLCs must get a business license from the Division of Business Licensing [2].
-The $50 initial filing charge is a necessary Alaska LLC expense.
+Before launching a company, Alaska LLCs must get a $50 business license from the Division of Business Licensing [1].

 Also, your Alaska business license needs to be updated annually.
 This means a $50 renewal fee must be paid annually if you wish to continue doing business as an Alaska LLC.